ankitjaadoo/address-locator-django/README.md

 8. django-admin manage.py runserver (launch the server)

-# Go to http://127.0.0.1:8000/ on your browser - you will see a File Upload option over there.
-Select the "addresses.xlsx" file attached with this folder and hit the Uplaod button.
-Next, you will be prompted with a message saying "Your File has been saved, do check inside your project folder!"
+- Go to http://127.0.0.1:8000/ on your browser
+- Notice a File Upload option over there.
+- Select the "addresses.xlsx" file attached with this project folder and hit the Uplaod button.
+- Next, you will be prompted with a message saying "Your File has been saved, do check inside your project folder!"